samsja/dion/README.md

 ### Triton Kernels for Muon Newton-Schulz

-TODO
+Muon's Newton-Schulz iteration involves multiplying a matrix by its own transpose.
+The result is symmetric, so we can accelerate this computation by only computing half of the output and mirroring the result across the diagonal.
+We implemented this technique with Triton kernels in `optimizers/newton_schulz_triton.py`.

+Triton kernels can be enabled in Muon with the option `use_triton=True`.
+Note that compiling and tuning the kernels may take several minutes when it is first run.

-Maybe this should be disabled by default
+TODO Maybe this should be disabled by default

 # Citation